mattermost/mattermost-handbook/operations/customer-success/README.md

 #### Logging a Customer Reference in Salesforce

 Mattermost uses Salesforce to log Customer References.
+[Here is a quick video](https://drive.google.com/drive/u/0/folders/1k9M0wfolXf34XQndtqzLYcCBVkGsBob2) on how to log a Customer Reference in Salesforce.

-Below are steps on how to log these references.
+Below are detailed steps on how to log a Customer Reference in Salesforce.

 1. Search for account.
 2. Hover over **Customer Reference** under **Related Lists** and select **New**.